What to do with your antique fireplace during summer

 Finally, think of adding some books in your fireplace.
 Stack or order them neatly within the hearth.
 Candles can be either used as decoration or to give off a minimal amount of heat during the summer months.
 Other summertime fixtures that could be placed within the fireplace could be statuettes or even flower pots.

 During the summer your chimney and fireplace can really come into their own.
 Recognising the benefits of a thorough inspection during this season will save time spent during winter maintenance.
 Decoration can also liven up the appearance of an antique fireplace; dedicating thought and time into what can be placed upon the mantle or on the hearth floor can have brilliant results.
 Remember, summer needn’t be a time to neglect this beautiful centrepiece of any room.
-If you’re thinking of adding a new antique fireplace or mantle to your home, then have a look at Westland’s comprehensive collection.
+If you’re thinking of adding a new antique fireplace or mantle to your home, such as a Victorian fireplace, then have a look at Westland’s comprehensive antique collection.